home-assistant/developers.home-assistant/docs/core/entity/time.md

 | ---- | ---- | ------- | -----------
 | native_value | time | **Required** | The value of the time.

-Other properties that are common to all entities such as `icon`, `name` etc are also applicable.
+Other properties that are common to all entities such as `icon`, `name` etc. are also applicable.

 ## Methods